-A range of activities take place at the hub in Manchester, which primarily uses the Tameside Road Circuit and the National Cycling Centre as a base.
+A range of activities take place at the disability hub in Manchester, which primarily uses the Tameside Road Circuit and the National Cycling Centre as a base.

-These para-cycling sessions are for disabled riders of any ability looking to develop their technique, fitness and confidence – and are the first step for para-cyclists on The Rider Route for the Great Britain Cycling Team.
+The sessions are for disabled riders of any ability looking to develop their technique, fitness and confidence – and are the first step for para-cyclists on The Rider Route for the Great Britain Cycling Team.

-PP Simtech hosts track cycling sessions at the National Cycling Centre on alternate Thursdays at 5pm as part of the disability hub for riders with a disability able to ride two-wheeled bikes.
+PP Simtech: hosts track cycling sessions at the National Cycling Centre on alternate Thursdays at 5pm as part of the disability hub for riders with a disability able to ride two-wheeled bikes.
 The National Cycling Centre also has a number of track tandems for use and pilots for visually impaired cyclists.

-Access BMX cycling sessions are hosted at the National Cycling Centre on Tuesday evenings from 6:30pm to 8pm.
+Access BMX: BMX sessions hosted at the National Cycling Centre on Tuesday evenings from 6:30pm to 8pm.
 These sessions are for riders with a disability, with a range of bikes available such as hand cycles, trikes and BMX bikes – all of which can be used on the BMX track.